AustinWebberAnalytics/northstar-health-operations/README.md

 # 🤝 Thanks for Visiting

-Whether you're a recruiter, hiring manager, fellow Business Operations professional, or simply curious about enterprise systems, I appreciate you taking the time to explore Northstar.
+Whether you're a recruiter, hiring manager, fellow Business Operations professional, or simply curious about enterprise systems, I genuinely appreciate you taking the time to explore Northstar.

-The enterprise continues to evolve one decision, one improvement, and one scenario at a time.
+This project continues to evolve one decision, one improvement, and one scenario at a time.

 I hope you enjoy exploring it as much as I've enjoyed building it.

 **Welcome aboard.**